 Their pictures are obtained from remotely triggered camera traps which are installed in the remote areas of forest with little to no human activity.
 The pictures obtained often have ‘blank’ pictures which got triggered simply due to the wind.
 Lack of awareness and government support causes frequent road

 killings, retaliatory killings of these animals.
 This project aims to address how technology AI can help solve problems in wildlife.

-My Role: Apart from inspiration, envisioning the design aspects, technical prototypes of the various solution my role was also to coordinate between all the stakeholders across universities, MSR, national parks, biologists and prepare pitches, decks, high level technical architecture.
-I functioned as a program manager, designer and providing developer support to train the data, labelling.
+My Role: I played the role of a program manager, designer and providing developer support to train the data, labelling.
+Apart from inspiration, envisioning the design aspects, technical prototypes of the various solution my role was also to coordinate between all the stakeholders across universities, MSR, national parks, biologists and prepare pitches, decks, high level technical architecture.

 Inspiration and Insights:

 One of the first steps to build a successful application is to identify the need first.
 The problems of wildlife conservation are esoteric and easily ignored by the clear majority of innovators in the technical spheres.
 We seldom understand the needs of conservationists, and conservationists are unaware of technical possibilities available to them.
 A lot of times solutions are made to problems which never existed in the first place, or they were just built to show off a new technology.
 A proper user-centric design process was adopted for this project and I started off with building ‘empathy’.

 I have always been passionate about animals and nature, have grown up in different parts of India always surrounded by forests and sometimes wild animals as well.
 2 years ago, I had started volunteering for Eastern Ghats Wildlife Society.